3 Solutions to Open Keynote in PowerPoint

 Solution 3: Open Keynote in PowerPoint using iCloud

 Another option you can use is iCloud.
-The good thing about iCloud is that it allows your Windwos PC to use it as well.
+The good thing about iCloud is that it allows your Windows PC to use it as well.
 You can access everything in your iCloud from your Windows PC, as long as you log in using your Apple ID.
-Here is how to open Keynote with PowerPoint using iCLoud.
+Here is how to open Keynote with PowerPoint using iCloud.

 - 1. Visit the iCloud website, and then Sign In using your Apple ID and password.
 If you do not have an Apple ID, you will have to create one.

 - 2. Once you Log In, select Keynote, and go to the Settings menu to Upload the Keynote presentation.

 - 3. Double click on the presentation you uploaded, and then select "Download a Copy".
 Select PowerPoint now, and then launch the PPT file like you usually do on your Windows PC.

 There are two downsides to this way, one is that you have to upgrade your iCloud account to use the iCloud drive.
 And it can only download *.PPTX files, not *.PPT files.

 But the biggest downside is that your local Mac fonts do not carry over to iCloud, which means you are limited to system fonts.
 When you transfer the file with local fonts, iCloud will transition them to system font, requiring additional edits in your PowerPoint presentation.